Text-Based Personas for Simulating User Privacy Decisions: Evaluation

 \textbf{Nuanced privacy preferences are harder to predict.} Sixth, like the individual-level predictability, population-level performance varies across specific evaluation questions.
 To illustrate why some questions are inherently easier to predict than others, we highlight two examples from the SPA dataset.
 One question asked participants if sharing smart thermostat history with an entertainment skill (e.g., Star Wars quotes) was acceptable.
 This proved easy to predict: the population-level metric (TVComplement) was perfect (\name correctly estimated the distribution at 47/54 unacceptable and 7/54 acceptable), and individual-level accuracy was 50 of 54.
 This high accuracy likely stems from a clear lack of functional necessity and an obvious privacy risk of revealing whether someone is home or not.
 In contrast, a more difficult question asked if sharing sleeping hours with a health and fitness skill was acceptable.
 For this scenario, TVComplement dropped to 0.75 and individual accuracy dropped to 41 of 58 responses.
 This question captures a subjective trade-off: some users gladly share sleep data for personalized health analysis, while others consider it too private regardless of the benefit.
 These examples demonstrate that predictive models more easily internalize clear-cut privacy violations than nuanced, subjective trade-offs.

-\textbf{Text-based personas are concise.} Finally, Table~\ref{tab:token_counts} reports the number of tokens for both the raw examples and \name's personas across the five datasets.
-The token count is calculated per individual using the Gemini 3.0 Flash tokenizer, then averaged across all individuals per dataset.
+\textbf{Text-based personas are token-efficient.} Finally, Table~\ref{tab:token_counts} reports the number of tokens for both the raw examples and \name's personas across the datasets.
+The token count is calculated per individual using the Gemini 3.0 tokenizer, then averaged across all individuals per dataset.
 As shown in the table, \name generates highly concise personas, particularly when the generation set is large.
 For instance, the SPA dataset contains over 100 question-answer pairs in its generation set, yet \name's personas are approximately $20\times$ smaller in token count compared to the raw examples.
-This reduction in token size lowers inference costs while simultaneously improving readability and portability, without sacrificing predictive or representative performance.
+We simulate the cumulative costs of both approaches over a sequence of 1,000 questions to assess long-term cost-effectiveness.
+Even when factoring in the initial generation cost and periodic updates to account for preference drift (every 10 interactions), \name becomes more cost-effective than maintaining full raw histories within approximately 94 to 164 interactions across datasets.
+Beyond the break-even point, the cumulative cost of applying raw examples grows quadratically while that of personas grows linearly.
+This scaling ensures efficiency, while concise personas improve auditability and portability without sacrificing predictiveness or representativeness.